orangebowlerhat/pyramid/README.md

 ## Build

 To build it simply clone the repository and do `c3c build` in the base folder.
-Create a `lib` folder in the base folder before building.
+There should be a `lib` folder in the base folder but it isn't used.
 Linking requires the girepository and gobject libraries, these will be installed in most linux desktops.

 ## Usage